NZPIEFACE/snake/README.md

   - Kill the snake if it hits a wall or itself.

+  - Update() function
+    - Instead of having the update to the game tied to the input/time-out logic, have it a separate function that is called by that logic.

 - Rendering
   - Output w/ steady frame rate.
   - Changing character grid.